opentensor/developer-docs/docs/schedule-key-swap.md

 If you decide to use this feature, then run the commands described in this guide **before** the Bittensor mainnet opens.

-:::tip Mainnet opening schedule
+:::tip Window to use this schedule coldkey swap feature

-The Bittensor mainnet opens fully to normal operations on Thursday July 11, 2 PM US Eastern.
-You can use this schedule cold key swap feature **only between the window** starting Monday July 8, 2 PM US Eastern and ending when the mainnet opens fully on Thursday July 11, 2 PM US Eastern.
+You can use this schedule cold key swap feature **only in the window** starting Monday July 8, 5 PM US Eastern and ending when the mainnet opens fully on Thursday July 11, 5 PM US Eastern.
 :::

 ## Description